 ShellExecute.
 The files could have been uploaded by a victim in Russia, but the time frame between the functionality being removed from Ryuk binaries and included in

 kill.bat was very short.
 The most likely scenario is that threat actors were testing whether

 kill.bat would be detected by antivirus engines.

 !!! files dlya raboty !!!.rar, which translates to “files for work.”
-Based on these factors, there is considerably more evidence supporting the hypothesis that the GRIM SPIDER threat actors are Russian speakers and not North Korean.
+Based on these factors, there is considerably more evidence supporting the hypothesis that the WIZARD SPIDER threat actors are Russian speakers and not North Korean.